Home>Health Hub>Weight Loss>Achieving Healthy & Sustainable Weight Loss

 4. It’s something you can stick with

 If you can't see yourself following a particular approach in the long term, it's likely not the best fit for you.
 The best diet is the one that includes the types of food you like to eat and works with your lifestyle.
-That means it’ll allow you to eat out, enjoy special occasion food and eat with your family, if these things are important to you.
+That means it’ll allow you to eat out, enjoy special occasion food and eat dinner with your family, if these things are important to you.

 5. Helps you develop the skills to maintain weight loss